#DRStart#

 affairs with diligence, transparency, responsibility and accountability.
 Your Company is

-committed to adopting and adhering to the best Corporate Governance practices recognized
+committed to adopting and adhering to the best Corporate Governance practices recognised

 globally.
 Your Company understands and respects its fiduciary role and responsibility